 User Instructions

-By January 31, 2023, the California Health and Safety Code § 130290 (aka AB-133) requires that the following entities sign the Data Exchange Framework Data Sharing Agreement (DSA): General acute care hospitals, physician organizations and medical groups, skilled nursing facilities, health service plans and disability insurers (including Medi-Cal managed care plans), clinical laboratories, and acute psychiatric hospitals.
-The DSA incorporates a series of policies and procedures (rules for how Participants participate in the Data Exchange Framework, including which data is exchanged).
-The DSA and its Policies and Procedures can be downloaded from the signing portal or from the Center for Data Insights & Innovation (CDII) website (https://www.chhs.ca.gov/data-exchange-framework/#dxf-data-sharing-agreement-and-policies-procedures).
-Additional information about the DSA signing process is available in the FAQ on the CDII website.
+California Health and Safety Code § 130290 requires that the following entities sign the Data Exchange Framework (DxF) Data Sharing Agreement (DSA): General acute care hospitals, physician organizations and medical groups, skilled nursing facilities, health service plans and disability insurers (including Medi-Cal managed care plans), clinical laboratories, acute psychiatric hospitals, and emergency medical services.
+The DSA incorporates a series of policies and procedures (rules for how Participants participate in the DxF, including which data is exchanged).
+The DSA and its Policies and Procedures can be downloaded from the CalHHS DxF website.
+Additional information about the DSA signing process is available on the DxF website.

 The Process